JoseEspinosa/BovReg-Reproducibility/README.md

 [container](https://github.com/BovReg/BovReg-Reproducibility/blob/174ac547a2cb34ba40eb194bfaa715fc23e23735/rnaseq-nf/nextflow.config#L31-L36)
 or a [Conda environment](https://github.com/BovReg/BovReg-Reproducibility/blob/174ac547a2cb34ba40eb194bfaa715fc23e23735/rnaseq-nf/nextflow.config#L59-L61) to run your pipeline.
-In the latter case, you can see how the `yml` file is also provided with the pipeline, this way by using the conda profile the environment will be created.
+In the latter case, you can see how the `yml` file is also provided with the pipeline, this way by using the Conda profile the environment will be created.
 Also, your custom scripts can be easily distributed with your pipeline since nextflow will include any script found in the bin directory into the `PATH` environmental variable
 and in this way, they can be called by any of your processes without the need of referencing the full path as shown in this toy
 [example](https://github.com/BovReg/BovReg-Reproducibility/blob/50b8e2da6118e861e86fa499af7357254b8eb68a/rnaseq-nf/main.nf#L60-L74)